top of page

 Congratulations!

-Congratulations to the winner of the 2025 "Expanding the Field of Education in Play Therapy" award!
-Cary has been recognized and awarded by WA4PT and her play therapy colleagues for her contributions to expanding the field of education in play therapy.
+Congratulations to the winner of the 2025 "Contributing to the Field of Research in Play Therapy" award!
+Sarah has been recognized and awarded by WA4PT and her play therapy colleagues for her contributions to play therapy research, especially in advocating for more research that can support neurodivergent kiddos.

 Confetti